What Are Running Records?

-Ways to Inform Your Reading Instruction –
+Ways to Use Running Records to Inform Your Instruction

 The statement I made at the beginning of this post is worth repeating: The data you gain from evaluating running records assessments can help inform your reading instruction.
 It will allow you to differentiate your instruction to meet the individual learning needs of each of your students.